At its simplest, osmosis in tomato plants is the movement of water into a plant through its roots.

 This leads to all sorts of issues including:

-Stress, damaged roots, undersized ripe fruit, low yield, nutrient deficiency and toxicity etc.
+Stress, damaged roots, undersized ripe fruit, low yield, nutrient deficiency and toxicity etc. and slow water uptake on a hot day that causes wilting.

 A good flush through with tepid clean water can be helpful half way through the season to remove any nutrient salt build up.
 Think of it as a “detox” for tomato plants!